Jona Lewie: Solo career

 By the end of 1980, he was back in the British charts with what became his biggest UK hit, "Stop the Cavalry".
+The song peaked at number three on the UK Singles Chart in December 1980, at one point being kept from number one by two re-issued songs by John Lennon, who had been murdered on 8 December that year, before both artists were kept from number one by St Winifred's School Choir's "There's No One Quite Like Grandma".
+It has since become a Christmas favourite in the UK.

 His subsequent 1981 release, "Louise (We Get It Right)" reached No. 2 in Australia, and achieved chart success in other world territories.
 His next two singles, "Vous et Moi" and "The Seed That Always Died", both charted in France.
 Both "Kitchen at Parties" and "Stop the Cavalry" had also been hits in Germany at the times of their original releases in 1980 and 1981 respectively, and remained popular in Germany.
 In 2010 and 2011, both tracks achieved prominent positions in an all-time German chart that appeared in a high ratings TV show.
 Lewie performed the two songs on two episodes of The Ultimate Chart Show which was broadcast 2010 and 2011.
 He also talked on the 'chat' part of the show with the aid of a German interpreter.